addff/2310-ITT440/10% Individual Assignment/SITI AISYAH BINTI ARIPIN/README.md

 7. Accessibility: Mu has features that cater to accessibility needs, making it suitable for a wider audience.

+In summary, the objective of Mu editor is to create a user-friendly and educational Python development environment that lowers the barriers to entry for beginners and provides a supportive platform for learning and teaching programming with Python.

 LIBRARY: LIGHTGBM

 LightGBM is a popular machine-learning library for Python that is specifically designed for gradient boosting and is known for its speed and efficiency.
 It is widely used in data science and machine learning for tasks such as classification, regression, and ranking.
 LightGBM is an implementation of the gradient boosting framework and is optimized for performance and low memory usage.

 Here are some key features and characteristics of LightGBM: